imcf/pyppms/README.md

 # PyPPMS

-## PUMAPI (PPMS Utility Management API) - Python Interface
+## PUMAPI - Python Interface

-[Stratocore][3]'s *PPMS* booking system offers an API for fetching information from the booking system as well as changing its state and properties.
+[Stratocore][3]'s *PPMS* booking system offers an API (the so-called *PUMAPI*, short for PPMS Utility Management API) for fetching information from the booking system as well as changing its state and properties.

-This is a Python 3 package for talking to the so-called *PUMAPI*.
+This is a Python 3 package for talking to the *PUMAPI*.

 ## Usage Instructions